M.S. Physics

 2014

-Luke is planning to take a break from Physics to pursue running career and dream of making the Olympic Games.
-After, wants to return to education and complete a PhD in Physics.
+Luke is planning to take a break from Physics to pursue a running career and dream of making the Olympic Games.
+After, he wants to return to education and complete a PhD in Physics.
+See his MQM Lab profile.

 Genevieve intends to earn a teaching certificate at CNM.